Delta atracotoxin: Signs and symptoms

 The progress of the envenomation is precisely studied in primates, which symptoms are very similar to those of humans.
 In the first 25 minutes after envenomation disturbances in respiration occur, which gradually become worse.
 Some monkeys required artificial ventilation.
 Initially, the blood pressure decreased, but then quickly rose, after which the blood pressure gradually declined.
 After 40–100 minutes severe hypotension occurred.

 Lachrymation started after 6–15 minutes and was followed by salivation.
 These symptoms were most severe during 15–35 minutes after envenomation.

 Skeletal muscle fasciculation started after 8–10 minutes and reached its peak between 20 and 45 minutes.
 It was accompanied with an increase in body temperature.

 Envenomation with the male venom produced mostly the same symptoms, although the onset of the symptoms was a little delayed.
 The female venom also produces the same symptoms, but far less severe.

 Antivenom

-The antivenom was developed by a team headed by Struan Sutherland at the Commonwealth Serum Laboratories in Melbourne.
+The antivenom was developed by a team headed by Struan Sutherland at the Commonwealth Serum Laboratories (CLS) in Melbourne.
 Since the antivenom became available in 1981, there have been no recorded fatalities from Sydney funnel-web spider bites.
 In September 2012, it was reported that stocks of antivenom were running low, and members of the public were asked to catch the spiders so that they could be milked for their venom.
 The venom is taken from the spiders by delicately stroking their fangs and collecting the tiny droplets of the deadly venom.
 The venom is needed to produce the antivenom.
 One dose of antivenom requires around 70 milkings from a spider.